MINISIPSERVER

 cloud miniSIPServer system information

-In our demo scenario, our virtual miniSIPServer address is "7859.s1.minisipserver.com".
-Each account will have different virtual miniSIPServer address.
+In our demo scenario, our virtual miniSIPServer address is "15000.s2.minisipserver.com".
+Each virtual server will have a different virtual miniSIPServer address and have an independent UDP port which is 15000 in the demo virtual server.

 4.2 Step2: connect local users to cloud-miniSIPServer

-First, we need add two extensions in cloud-miniSIPServer.
+First, we add two extensions in the virtual miniSIPServer.

 4.2.1 Add new local users